Submission Guidelines

 1.2.7 Online Teaching Database

-Materials submitted for the online teaching database will be peered reviewed.
+Materials submitted for the online teaching database will be peer reviewed.
 All submissions must include a statement discussing the teaching, educational material, or innovation being submitted.
 The statement must describe the submitted material and its significance for advancing teaching and educational methods.
 The note must not be longer than 500 words in length.
 If a website is linked to the material being submitted, be sure to include this within the note.

-Author(s) submitting materials for the online teaching database agree to ensure that material remains relevant and is updated.
-The Editor will notify author(s) if material is linked to other websites and/or has not been updated.
-In the case that the website is no longer accessible or the material is out-of-date, the Editor will remove the material from the online database.
+Authors submitting materials for the online teaching database agree to ensure that material remains relevant and is updated.
+The Editor will notify authors if material is linked to other websites and/or has not been updated.
+In the case that the website is no longer accessible or the material is out of date, the Editor will remove the material from the online database.

 1.3 Teaching Notes